SvenTiigi/VanMoofKit/README.md

 vanMoof.logout()
 ```

-> Note: Logging out an user has no effect on any available VanMoof.Bike instance.
+> **Note**: Logging out an user has no effect on any available VanMoof.Bike instance.
 It is the developer responsibility to terminate any open connection to a VanMoof.Bike.

 ## VanMoof.Bike 🚲